Osiris-Team/Osiris-Team/dev_contract.md

 - One (1) of the sub-sections listed below (Sections Basic Package, Pro Package, Expert Package) must be explicitly selected and agreed upon in writing by both parties.
 - In the interest of fairness, Clients of the same tier will recive equal treatement in terms of work priority.
 - If the Developer fails to deliver the minimum guaranteed work hours per week, the missing time is added to the next week, however the maximum amount of pending hours is capped at 40.
 - The Client can change the minimum guaranteed work hours at any time to something lower (also to 0 hours) by contacting the Developer.
-- Payment is to be made to Developer's PayPal email osiris_support@pm.me (osiris[underScore]support[aT]pm[DoT]me), however other ways of payment are also possible but must be agreed upon in writing by both parties.
-- Payment processing fees and/or currency conversion fees are to be paid by the Developer per PayPal's "Goods and Services" payment type.
+- Guaranteed work hours are only valid while there are pending tasks to complete/deliver.

 ### 13.1 Basic Package
 The optimal choice for occasional developer needs when time constraints are not a factor.